 The research focus of Medical Communication at the University Hospital Basel is on communication and interaction between doctors, patients and relatives, as well as within treatment teams.
 Various ongoing and completed studies shed light on the comprehensive field of medical communication.

-Chief physician rounds in the focus of a randomized, controlled multicenter study, funded by the Swiss National Science Foundation (SNSF): best presentation trial
+Patient presentation at the bedside or at the door?
+Chief physician rounds in the focus of a randomized, controlled multicenter study

 Although ward rounds are one of the most important pillars of inpatient care, there have been few studies investigating the best approach to patient engagement.
 During patient rounds, physicians often use medical terminology that patients may not be familiar with.
 This can lead to uncertainty or misunderstandings.
 However, understanding and knowledge are important prerequisites for the successful implementation of therapies.